abengtss-max/AKSFILESHARE/README.md

 ```

 ### 14. Conclusion
- - You should now have a storage account, which is shared by two AKS cluster residing in differen subscriptions.
+ - You should now have a storage account, which is shared by two AKS clusters residing in differen subscriptions.
  - Your storage account is protected by Azure locks, to ensure accidental deletion of azure file share doesnt occur.
     - example: when deleting the PVC in kubernetes it will automatically remove the azure file share with all data, with Azure lock, you can now delete your PVC in kubernetes without affecting the azure file share or its content.